vinser/vinser.github.io/docs/index.md

 I am pleased to welcome you to my landing page.

-Here I have posted brief information about software products that I developed in my free time for fun.
+On this site I have posted brief information about software products that I developed in my free time for fun.
 For your convenience all of them are available on Windows, macOS and Linux

 I hope some of them may be useful to you.